zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

     {formdropdownlist group='strain' id='indole' mandatory=true readOnly=false __title='indole' items=$reaction cssClass='required'}

+This is done for each item we want to restrict to a drop down list.
 We do need to make one more modification to get this to work.
 We need to add the $reaction variable.
+The $reaction variable contains the menu choices for our drop down list.
 Code needs to be overridden to do this.
-We will be overriding the inilization of this form, but taking advantage of the parent class.
+We will be overriding the inilization of this form.
 Open up the file lib/StrainID/Form/Handler/Admin/Edit.php and add the following code to the class.

 ::

     public function initialize(Zikula_Form_View $view) {
         $result = parent::initialize($view);
         //everything was fine with the parent